 I dare say that Winter Park might be the tubing capital of Colorado, with a whopping six different options to choose from in the Winter Park-Fraser valley.
 We opted to check out the new Coca-Cola Tubing hill at Winter Park Resort, a stone’s throw from the Village and adjacent to the free Vintage parking lot.

 When we visited the tubing hill — on a powder afternoon, while most folks were skiing — we never had to wait long in line at the top of the four lanes.
-We fit in about 10 runs in one hour; cost is $49 per hour.
+We fit in about 10 runs in one hour; cost the money per hour.

 While we didn’t tube at either place, I did check them out to get the scoop.
 Fraser Tubing Hill has been in business 42 years and it bills itself as the “original” tubing hill.
 It has two lifts up the hill, and you get to sit down in your tube as you ascend the lift.